 Where To Get Yerba Mate

-I recommend using Guayaki brand Yerba Mate.
-This was the company that popularized the drink in North America, and you can find it on Amazon.com or at your local grocery store.
+I recommend using the Guayaki brand Yerba Mate.
+This company popularized the drink in North America, and you can find it on Amazon.com or at your local grocery store.

-Why Guayaki?
 I’ve tried their products and they taste good.
 They are an ethical company.
-They do independent testing to ensure the health and safety of their products (important when important raw goods from foreign countries).
+They do independent testing to ensure the health and safety of their products (important when importing raw goods from foreign countries).

-It’s also important to note that PAH is found in a lot of other things you probably consume.
+It’s also important to note that PAH is found in many other things you probably consume.
 Water, tea, coffee, bottled drinks, meats, etc. They are virtually everywhere.
 Getting to zero intake of them isn’t realistic, but limiting exposure does seem to make sense.
 Buy air-dried Yerba Mate when you can.

 Guayaki also has an absurdly high ethical standing for how they run their company and support farmers and protect the land on which the Yerba Mate is harvested.
 Their CEO also believes strongly in running a transparent company, as discussed in this video on Fast Company.